Can graduates become contractors?

 As Kjetil Olsen, Vice-President, Europe, Elance points out there are ‘record numbers of employers around the world opting to use online work platforms to fill skills gaps’.
-As such, ‘today’s Gen Y graduates appear to be seriously questioning the nature of having a traditional job at all’ and ‘recognise that they can carve out lucrative careers working independently.’
+As such, ‘graduates appear to be seriously questioning the nature of having a traditional job at all’ and ‘recognise that they can carve out lucrative careers working independently.’

 He also added that, ‘[their research] has far-reaching implications for employers.
 It’s clear that if they want access to some of the UK’s top graduates, they will increasingly need to tap into the freelance talent pool.
 Many are doing this already, but those that aren’t should consider putting in place processes for complementing their permanent staff with additional skilled independent workers.’

 Just a few of the contractor skills in high demand by businesses in the UK include translation, article writing, blogging, graphic design, PHP and HTML, and the most popular skill sets advertised by graduates on PeoplePerHour last year were mobile app development and web design.
 There are countless opportunities for graduates to contract in the IT market and there is the potential to earn more money than in permanent IT roles.
-For example with skills such as PHP, the average daily rate for a contractor is £325 which more than doubles the average salary for a permanent employee at £35,000.
+For example with skills such as PHP, the average daily rate for a contractor is £450 whereas the average salary for a permanent employee at £40,000.